 - Download CentOS 8 DVD ISO.

-- Create a USB or DVD bootable from CentOS 8 using the linux live usb tool or using the dd command.
+- Create a USB or DVD bootable from CentOS 8 using the Linux live USB tool or dd command.

 - A system with at least 8GB of hard drive and 2GB of memory for better performance.